samelstob/notes/management-notes/podcasts/software-architecture-radio.md

 course over the next several years and say this is where we are going to be in our five year plan - you ahve to plan to adapt and manevour and continue changing what you are doing over that time.
+XXXSE This is really interesting - I had some thoughts about this a few years ago when I did a presentation on Agile and I could empahsise it more
   - S3 and EBS faciliated all these other services.
 A group will make a ervice that makes a bunch of things that were economocally unfrasbible to attack and makes the possible, maybe even more efficient than what you were doing before.
 What's going on inside my company that's it's own ecosystem inside the company.
+  - XXXSE This is very relevant
   - We have to be uncomfortable with some inefficiencies at micro level to gain that competitive advanatage at the macro level.
 * Companies don't look at the inventory side of software - by keeping code